VA102, 11 a.m. - 4 p.m., Christopher Hall

 With a large drawing space in front of you and your imagination, express yourself!

+We hope you will join us next year.
 The Spring Arts Festival at Kennesaw State is an annual indoor/outdoor community event offering the chance for art lovers of all ages to partake in visual and performing arts activities.

 Workshops and Hands-On Activities

 - Asian Calligraphy using Sumi Brush